HagenFritz/what-is-github/README.md

 # What is GitHub?
-A gentle yet comprehensive introduction to the popular version control service.
+A gentle yet comprehensive introduction to the wildly popular collaboration platform.